Frequently Asked Questions

 How do I get access to my GP electronic health record?

 See www.htmc.co.uk/getaccessnow to find out how you can get access to your records.
-If you have any problems then leave a message for Katie Rumney to call you back on 367-7910 or preferably send an email to firstname.lastname@example.org
+If you have any problems then speak to the recepiotnist or preferably send an email to firstname.lastname@example.org

 What happens if I forget my passwords?